Death and funeral of Prince Philip, Duke of Edinburgh: News of death

 On BBC Radio, all stations were forcibly cut-off at 12:10 pm, and following a brief silence, the Radio 4 continuity announcer Tom Sandars read the official announcement before the national anthem was played.
 Sandars then repeated the announcement and all stations then took a special BBC News programme presented by Evan Davis.
 The all-network simulcast continued until 4 pm, when both Radio 1 and 1Xtra switched to a mix of instrumental music and regular announcements.
 Radios 2 and 3 broke away an hour later, and began playing easy listening and classical music respectively for the rest of the evening.
 Commercial radio networks had varying responses to the news – LBC broke the news at the time the official announcement was published; the rest of the Global networks, including Capital, Heart and Smooth, first broke the news in a special bulletin at 12:15 pm.
 The Bauer Radio networks, such as Absolute Radio, Greatest Hits Radio, Hits Radio and Jazz FM, waited until 12:30 pm to announce the news.
 Following the initial announcement, all commercial music stations suspended advertisements and continuously played easy listening songs with frequent announcements briefly informing listeners of the news.

-In the United States the American Broadcasting Company (ABC), CBS and NBC all broke into regular programming to announce the Duke's death.
+In the United States the American Broadcasting Company (ABC), CBS and NBC all broke into morning programming to announce the Duke's death.
 The Australian Broadcasting Corporation (ABC) also put a halt into regular broadcasting to report the news.